 {% endfor %}

-Here, we have not only added a serial number to each article, but also added an extra one for the first articlefeaturedClass name.
+Here, we not only added a serial number to each article, but also added an extra one to the first articlefeaturedthe class name.

 Actual case: Dynamic data list display

-The 'Loop Traversal Tag (for)' in AnQi CMS can be combined with various content tags to flexibly construct various dynamic lists.
+The 'loop iteration tag (for)' in Anqi CMS, combined with various content tags, can flexibly construct various dynamic lists.

 In addition to the simple article list displayed above, we can also combine more article fields to build a richer list: